toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 16. Should all classes under test have a corresponding test class?

 Generally, that is true.
 You could follow a different convention that use tests callses for functionlity rather than per class but this wouldn't be common for small test projects were a one-to-one match from class under test to test class is the simplest.
 If for example, you only tested `Application` from `CourseTests` and `EventTests` where would you test for an object that wasn't a `UniversityCourse` or and `Event`?

+### 17. Is it okay to have a private or internal property that is never invoked?

+Having an internal or private property that is never invoked doesn't make sense.
+It just clutters the code, reduces your code coverage numbers, and adds no value.
+Don't be afraid to delete code that isn't being used?